flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

         Notice the title of the page is called COMPUTED HOLD at SKENS.

-        Computed means that this is information provided from the simulator.
-This information can be wrong, and can be edited by overwriting the computed information.
+        Computed means that this is information provided by the simulator.
+This information can be wrong and can be edited by overwriting the computed data.

     === "4"